 Using the settings below, your O2 sensor(s) is still actively measuring O2 and will report a LEAN condition if there is a mechanical problem such as an intake leak or fuel delivery problem.
 A sensed lean condition by the ECM will cause a Check Engine Light (CEL) and corresponding Trouble Code to warn the rider of an issue that requires attention.
 However, the ECM is not able to compensate for a mechanical condition without warning to the rider the way a stock ECM is configured from the factory.

 Running open loop means you will lose altitude compensation on XB, X1 and S3 models unless you install a Baro Sensor Kit.

-Disclaimer: This is for off road use only and is done at you're own risk!
+Disclaimer: This is for off road use only since it disables the emissions control of the ECM.

 Before starting you need to do these things:

 - Ensure your bike is mechanically sound.
 It must not have any intake leaks or other defects.